-4.2.1 Surveys: to enable you (an investment professional or corporate executive) to take part in marketing research studies on investment matters (on the basis of our and our clients’ legitimate interests in conducting B2B research);
+4.2.1 Surveys: to enable you (an investment professional or corporate executive) to take part in marketing research studies on investment matters or, if you are an employee using our IncLign platform, to enable you to participate in surveys on behalf of your employer (on the basis of our and our clients’ legitimate interests in conducting research);

 4.2.2 Relationship management: to manage our relationship with you, which will include notifying you about changes to our privacy notice (on the basis of performing our contract with our clients, to comply with our legal obligations and on the basis of our legitimate interests to keep our records updated);

 4.2.3 Marketing: to keep in contact with you about our news, events, new website features, products or services that we believe may interest you (on the basis of our legitimate interests to provide you with B2B marketing communications where we may lawfully do so);

 4.2.4 To provide access to our website: to provide you with access to our website in a manner convenient and optimal and with personalized content relevant to you, including sharing your information with our website hosts and developers (on the basis of our legitimate interest to ensure our website is presented in an effective and optimal manner, and on the basis of performing our contract with you regarding your Intelligence Council membership, if applicable);

 4.2.5 To register your account: when you sign up to use the Gateway portion of our website as an Intelligence Council member, we will use the details provided on your account registration form (on the basis of performing our contract with you);